Brand X: 1979–1981: Double line-up, Product and Do They Hurt?

-During the day, a line-up of Lumley, Goodsall, Phil Collins and John Giblin recorded material with a more vocally-orientated and "rockier" aspect; during the night a line-up of Goodsall, the returned Jones, Peter Robinson, and drummer Mike Clark (sometimes joined by Morris Pert) recorded in the ongoing less commercial Brand X style that Jones favoured.
+During the day, a line-up of Robin Lumley, John Goodsall, Phil Collins and John Giblin recorded material with a more vocally-orientated and "rockier" aspect; during the night, a line-up of Goodsall, the returned Percy Jones, Peter Robinson, and drummer Mike Clark (sometimes joined by Morris Pert) recorded in the ongoing less commercial Brand X style that Jones favoured.
 During this tense period, Goodsall held what would be described as "a middle ground" with his compositions and attempts to hold the group together by being the persistent element, while other group members who overlapped the sessions "chose not to make waves".
 Jones has subsequently said that the results were "schizophrenic" and that "there was really no another solution, apart from me to concede to Hit & Run.
 I have thought about the situation since and I probably would have done the same thing again.
 It became a musical marketing construct, actually.
 As for whether it worked, the proof was in the pudding."

 The Startling Studios sessions produced two immediate albums: 1979's Product and 1980's Do They Hurt?.
 Product also generated a single, "Don’t Make Waves" - composed by Goodsall and sung by Collins (and inspired by the difficult band politics of the time).
 It charted in both the UK and the USA.
+Michael Palin wrote the liner notes for Do They Hurt?.
 A concert line-up of Goodsall, Jones, Collins, Lumley, and Robinson embarked on a world tour, after which Collins departed for the final time (continuing with Genesis and eventually launching a solo career).
 Clark returned to the drum stool for the final Brand X tours of the UK in April and May 1980 and in 1981 (for which they co-headlined with Bruford): for these tours, Lumley alternated with Robinson as the keyboard player.

-Band splits, 1981
+1981–1991: Band split

 Brand X dissolved in 1981, with Robin Lumley stating that "there were no hard feelings; we just ran out of music to write together."
 Other issues affecting the band, however, included the impact of a long-running legal case between Charisma and Island Records, plus the release of Goodsall and Jones from Hit & Run management contracts.
 Percy Jones relocated to New York City, while John Goodsall moved to Los Angeles to become a session musician.
 Lumley returned to production, as well as forming another jazz-rock band including former Brand X percussionist Morris Pert.
 J. Peter Robinson would continue with a career as session keyboard player, arranger and eventually film music composer.
 Mike Clark would continue his work as a jazz drummer.

 A final Brand X album from this period, Is There Anything About?, would be released in 1982.
 This consisted of rough mixes and demos from the Startling Studios double-line-up sessions, and was put together by Lumley at the behest of Charisma Records.
 The band have subsequently described it as "leftover compositions" and "mostly rubbish".